-interests.
-The topics include the Civil War and its causes, the period of post-war reconstruction, the expansion of industrialization and subsequent implications for the socio-political order, the Gilded Age, the Progressive Era, World War I, the Great Depression

-HST 224 H Normally Offered: IISTORY OF MICHIGAN3(3-0) This course traces t the history of Michigan from ancient times through French and British rule.
-It relates the growth of Michigan as the within the national union, drawing connections with regional, national and international social, political and Normally Offered: TWENTIETH CENTURY U.S. HISTORY domestic developn nents of the United States since 1900, providing great detail and breadth of understanding, appreciation and students with broad academic and professional interests.
-HST 227 C Normally Offered: CONTEMPORARY AMERICAN PROBLEMS region (state and t social, political, economic and cultural domestic and international problems facing the United States and the local) in which the student lives.
-Ideological, economic, and social factors are stressed within an historical derable emphasis is placed on relating these issues to the student's own local environment and their personal terests.
-HST 228 T THE CIVIL WAR3(3-0) SP (odd years) ses of the war between the North and the South.
-Emphasizes the shifting tide of battle during that period, as uent impact of the war on American culture.
-HUMANITIES HUM 110 II Normally Offered: NTRODUCTION TO OLD TESTAMENT LITERATURE3(3-0) and subject matte dent to the Old Testament canon, its historical antecedents and development, cultural setting, literary styles, r.
-Attention is given to the importance of the Old Testament's leading ideas in developing Western culture. elated to the ancient texts will be introduced in the context of Medieval and modern debates.
-HUM 114 II Normally Offered: NTRODUCTION TO NEW TESTAMENT LITERATURE3(3-0) dent to the New Testament canon, its historical antecedents and development, cultural setting, literary styles, r.
-Attention is given to the importance of the New Testament's leading ideas to developing Western culture. elated to the ancient texts will be introduced in the context of Medieval and modern debates.
-HUM 210 II Normally Offered: NTRODUCTION TO CINEMA3(3-0) This course provide historical and cont es a broad introduction to the study of film.
-Emphasis will be placed on a particular genre while exploring certain emporary pieces of cinematic art for examination, analysis, and evaluation.
-Filmmakers, important schools of m production will also be investigated.
-IUMANITIES I F, SP dent to the terminology, ideas, concepts and attitudes that are needed to be able to appreciate, describe, late humanities and art-related artifacts.
-Special emphasis is placed on the interrelationships among the visual and performing arts, as well as between these arts and other humanities, including literature, history, philosophy and religion.
+Surveys the history of the United States from the period of Civil War reconstruction to the present time.
+This course is designed to achieve breadth of understanding and appreciation for the social, political, economic and cultural history of the United States within a global context and while emphasizing the responsibilities of citizenship for students with broad academic and professional interests.
+The topics include the Civil War and its causes, the period of post-war reconstruction, the expansion of industrialization and subsequent implications for the socio-political order, the Gilded Age, the Progressive Era, World War I, the Great Depression and the New Deal, World War II, and the Cold War and Post-Cold War era.
+HST 224 HISTORY OF MICHIGAN3(3-0) Normally Offered: F, SP This course traces the history of Michigan from ancient times through French and British rule.
+It relates the growth of Michigan as a territory and state within the national union, drawing connections with regional, national and international social, political and economic trends into the present.
+HST 225 TWENTIETH CENTURY U.S. HISTORY Normally Offered: SP (odd years) This course aims to increase the student's factual and structural knowledge of the social, political, economic and foreign and domestic developments of the United States since 1900, providing great detail and breadth of understanding, appreciation and global context for students with broad academic and professional interests.
+HST 227 CONTEMPORARY AMERICAN PROBLEMS3(3-0) Normally Offered: F, SP Surveys the current social, political, economic and cultural domestic and international problems facing the United States and the region (state and local) in which the student lives.
+Ideological, economic, and social factors are stressed within an historical perspective.
+Considerable emphasis is placed on relating these issues to the student's own local environment and their personal and professional interests.
+HST 228 THE CIVIL WAR Normally Offered: SP (odd years) Introduces the causes of the war between the North and the South.
+Emphasizes the shifting tide of battle during that period, as well as the subsequent impact of the war on American culture.
+HUMANITIES HUM 110 INTRODUCTION TO OLD TESTAMENT LITERATURE Normally Offered: F Introduces the student to the Old Testament canon, its historical antecedents and development, cultural setting, literary styles, and subject matter.
+Attention is given to the importance of the Old Testament's leading ideas in developing Western culture.
+Critical problems related to the ancient texts will be introduced in the context of Medieval and modern debates.
+HUM 114 INTRODUCTION TO NEW TESTAMENT LITERATURE Normally Offered: SU Introduces the student to the New Testament canon, its historical antecedents and development, cultural setting, literary styles, and subject matter.
+Attention is given to the importance of the New Testament's leading ideas to developing Western culture.
+Critical problems related to the ancient texts will be introduced in the context of Medieval and modern debates.